Course Info

 Event Preparation

-TWO PEAKS is a challenging event that should not be underestimated.
+TRIPLE PEAKS is a challenging event that should not be underestimated.
 The hills are steep and some of the terrain is technical.
 You WILL be challenged!

 For those mountain biking, please be prepared to carry your bike on a few short sections.
 There may be gates and fences to climb over.